LXZE/vocab-link/README.md

 ## Todo

-- [ ] Setting to edit list of language / Part of speech
-- [ ] Add counter and numeral
 - [ ] Add OG preview
 - [ ] Suggestive clickable input (no need to click on input first)
 - [ ] Customizable config